A Brand New Family

 Months went by and I finally received a big manila envelope with a stack of paper on it.
 It gave me all the details of my birth and the name of my birth parents, however; the papers were copies of originals and were hard to read.
 I discovered that my birth resulted from sexual assault.
 My heart sank.
 I now completely understood that my birth mom would probably never want to open up that trauma again with a visit or call.
 I closed that chapter of my life of ever finding them.

 20 Years Later – Technology

 Fast forward 19 years.
-DNA tests are now common by several companies.
+DNA tests are now common in several companies.
 I chose ancestary.com at least to find out my history of where I came from, or so I thought.
-Many DNA matches I received were 4 or 5th cousins, and if there were any closer hits I would email the other party and it would come back to a dead end.
-I soon forgot searching, I felt it was not in my cards to find a biological family.
+Many DNA matches I received were 4 or 5th cousins, and if there were any closer hits, I would email the other party and it would come back to a dead end.
+I soon forgot to search.
+I felt it was not in my cards to find a biological family.

-The glorious news is that I have a half brother, nieces, and a nephew.
-I have yet to meet them but talk to regularly.
+The glorious news is that I have a half-brother, nieces, and a nephew.
+I have yet to meet them but talk to them regularly.
 My one niece and I both agree that we feel like we have known each other for years!

-As for my birth mother, she is suffering from some form of dementia or she is just a liar.
+As for my birth mother, she is suffering from some form of dementia, or she is just a liar.
 Either way, I am over it.
+She even lied about the sexual assault because she was embarrassed as she gave up a baby boy the year before.
 I shed a quick tear at what I thought might transpire between us, but what I know for sure is that God knew what He was doing when He gifted me to my adopted family.
 We might not be perfect, but we are perfect for each other.